Luis Feliz Leon

 The whistle blows in short bursts: PHWEEE!
 PHWEEE!
 PHWEEE!
 PHWEEE!
 Code: ICE is nearby.
 Then comes the long blast: PHWEEEEEEEEEEE!
 Code: ICE has taken someone.

-These are the codes immigrant rapid responders are using to alert their neighbors and co-workers to ICE sightings and kidnappings.
+These are the codes rapid responders are using to alert their neighbors and co-workers to ICE sightings and kidnappings.

 ‘No More Blood for Oil’: Global Labor Movement Opposes Trump’s Attacks on Venezuela